 Doctors recommend waiting for a few months before taking your baby out in crowded places such as malls, airplanes, or movie theaters.
 However, there isn’t a set age or waiting period for a newborn to explore the outside world.
 So if you want to take your baby out in nice weather, you may do so while taking necessary precautions, such as keeping them away from anyone sick and ensuring people wash and sanitize their hands before holding the baby (4).

 No specific time can be considered the right time to start taking your newborn out.
 However, it is essential to make the outdoor trips brief and gradually increase their duration.
 Take some time to make them used to the environment outside their house, and then follow the correct steps to make your little one’s outing exciting and comfortable.
-Also, proper planning and packing the right things for your baby can keep you stress-free when you are not at home.
+Also, proper planning, packing the required things, and choosing the right outdoor activities for babies can keep you stress-free when you are not at home.

 Infographic: Spending Time Outdoors With Babies